 It became even more important when our bank slashed the interest rate on our “high interest” savings account to 0.45% earlier this year.
 This means that the purchasing power of our Canadian and U.S. dollars is actually decreasing after adjusting for inflation.

 Fortunately, I believe we now have a far superior savings technology available to us.
 That technology is Bitcoin.

 After falling down the rabbit hole and spending hundreds of hours studying the underlying protocol and all the game theory behind it, we began steadily accumulating bitcoin beginning in March of this year.
-This position now makes up a significant percentage of our company’s overall cash reserves.
+This position now makes up more than 50% of our company’s treasury reserves.

 In this article, I will explain the full reasoning behind this decision.

 A Brief History About Money

 In order to truly grasp the significance of Bitcoin, it’s important to understand the history of money.
 Even though I majored in finance with a minor in economics, this topic was completely glossed over when I attended university.

 If you go back thousands of years, you’ll learn that various groups of people adopted different forms of money in order to facilitate trade.
 Money took on various forms including seashells, glass beads, and eventually precious metals.
 You can read more about the origins of money in Nick Szabo’s brilliant piece titled Shelling Out.

 Using collectibles as a medium of exchange within tribes worked fairly well but eventually became problematic as global trade began to flourish.
 What some groups found out the hard way is that scarcity is one of the most important factors when it comes to money.
 If the supply of your money can be inflated away, your purchasing power will plummet as a result.